Aircraft Carriers

 Carrier Task Forces

-Because carriers were a relatively new and untried weapons system, there was much uncertainty on both sides on how they should best be employed.
-Both sides initially viewed carriers as support units for the battle line, and anticipated that carriers would operate near the battleships during a fleet engagement.
-However, the organization of 1 Air Fleet on 10 April 1941 reflected a willingness by at least some Japanese naval leaders to mass their carriers as a single strike forces.
-Meanwhile the Americans experimented with carrier task forces composed of a single carrier screened by cruisers and destroyers.
+The organization of 1 Air Fleet on 10 April 1941 reflected a willingness by at least some Japanese naval leaders to mass their carriers as a single independent strike force.
+The Americans experimented with carrier task forces composed of a single carrier screened by cruisers and destroyers.
 The two approaches reflected one of the unanswered questions tacticians wrestled with early in the war, namely, should carriers be massed?
 It is normally considered good tactics to mass firepower to avoid risking defeat in detail, but the vulnerability of carriers to air attack led American tacticians to be wary of putting all their eggs in one basket.
 The disaster at Midway suggested that the Americans had the better argument, but the relatively small number of carriers involved (three for the Americans, four for the Japanese) left considerable uncertainty.

 By March 1943 the Americans had concluded that the ideal was two carriers per task force, with the task forces concentrating for strikes and separating by at least 25 miles when air attack seemed imminent.
 The ideal screen was 20 to 24 destroyers and either six heavy cruisers, or two battleships and four antiaircraft cruisers.
 The destroyers were stationed in a circle at a radius of 1500 to 2500 yards from the center of the task force, with the heavier warships stationed closer to the carriers.
 In practice, there were simply not enough screening vessels for such extravagant protection, and most task groups consisted of three or four heavy or light carriers protected by fewer heavy warships and much fewer destroyers than the ideal.
 For example, Task Group 50.1 at Tarawa had two fleet and one light carrier screened by five heavy cruisers, one antiaircraft cruiser, and just eight destroyers.